-On the same note, let them know about expected shipping time and delays in delivery.
+On the same note, let them know about the expected shipping time and delays in delivery.
 A chargeback for “services not provided/merchandise not received” can smoothly be corrected with shipping details, carrier confirmation, and evidence of delivery such as a signed delivery receipt (often referred to as a POD, or “proof of delivery”).
-Or, if the shipping time frame has not yet surpassed, and you have clearly stated on your website or cash register “please allow X amount of days for shipping,” presenting that information to the investigating bank can stop the chargeback.
+Or, if the shipping time frame has not yet been surpassed, and you have clearly stated on your website or cash register “please allow X amount of days for shipping,” presenting that information to the investigating bank can stop the chargeback.

 The same can be said in a reverse situation, in which the consumer claims they returned the items but never received a credit.
-In this case, let your merchant bank know that you haven’t received the returned merchandise, or the services have not been cancelled by the cardholder.
+In this case, let your merchant bank know that you haven’t received the returned merchandise, or the services have not been canceled by the cardholder.

 Be quick to respond.

 Responding quickly to chargebacks is a merchant’s greatest tool, as there is a certain time limit in each step of the chargeback cycle, and a delayed reaction can result in a chargeback loss.
-In this way, consumer misunderstandings can easily be resolved as well; so if a customer says they never received a credit for a return, as the merchant you can quickly provide proof of the specific day the credit was issued and nip the situation in the bud before it manifests into an all out chargeback war.
+In this way, consumer misunderstandings can easily be resolved as well; so if a customer says they never received credit for a return, as the merchant you can quickly provide proof of the specific day the credit was issued and nip the situation in the bud before it manifests into an all-out chargeback war.

 Pick your battles.